-Most patients can receive an exact genetic diagnosis if that is what they want.
-Genetic counseling can inform patients of the chance that they will pass on their CMT to their children.
+Most patients can obtain an exact genetic diagnosis.
+Genetic counseling can inform patients of the chance that they will pass CMT on to their children.

 The CMTA wants to help you better understand CMT by offering advice from professionals.
 Click here to find answers to the most frequently asked questions and post questions and concerns that have not yet been addressed—we’ll get you in touch with the right professional.